bitovi/academy/src/technology-consulting/5-communication.md

 - **Stay curious:** Approach the conversation with a mindset of curiosity rather than judgment.
 Remind yourself that you are there to learn from the speaker, not to critique them.
 - **Assume the other person can teach you something:** Everyone knows something that you don’t know.
 Go into conversations looking for what you can learn.
+- **Learn from everyone:** Treat every conversation as a chance to gain new insights.
+Engage actively and stay curious about the perspectives of others.
 - **Challenge your biases:** Before a conversation, reflect on any biases you might hold and consciously set them aside to remain open to the speaker’s perspective.
+- **Assume the best in people:** Approach interactions with an open mind and positive expectations until proven otherwise.
+This sets a constructive tone and promotes trust.

 Questions to reflect: